gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V4.00: Compatibility checks with WordPress V3.6.
+Including HTTP1.1 headers as specified by PayPal.
+[Aug 23, 2013]
 * V3.90: Introducing internationalization using Google/Microsoft Translate Widgets.
 [May 20, 2013]
 * V3.83: Fixes for compatibility with Easy Text Links Pro.
 [May 10, 2013]
 * V3.82: Minor fix in checking for the existence of the Pro version.
 [May 6, 2013]